3 Steps To Winterize A Boat Engine

 Antifreeze, A Friend Indeed

-Propylene glycol antifreeze is probably the easiest fix around to avoid costly engine repair.
-You can also use ethylene glycol but it is quite toxic.
-Think of the planet and please go for the propene-based antifreeze.
+Propylene glycol antifreeze is probably the easiest fix to avoid costly engine repair.
+You can also use ethylene glycol, but it is quite toxic.
+Think of the planet, and please go for the propene-based antifreeze.
 Thanks.

 How diluted the solution needs to be depends on your locale and the brand of antifreeze, but generally a 50/50 combination can get the job done just fine.
 If your antifreeze is dirty, you must change it completely.

-Adding new antifreeze to the old stuff will obviously result in a ratio higher than the magic 50% and at lower temperatures the antifreeze could gel together which defeats the purpose.
+Adding new antifreeze to the old stuff will obviously result in a ratio higher than the magic 50%.
+At lower temperatures, the antifreeze could gel together, which defeats the purpose.
 100% antifreeze will gel at just -8 F.

 Another alternative is to dry your engine completely, but that can quickly become a battle of wills.
 I vastly prefer simply running some antifreeze through the engine for a while to opening the engine and searching for wayward water.